-Modern Apprenticeships are available to employees aged 16 or over.
+Technical and Professional Apprenticeships are available to employees aged 16 or over.
 Employees need to demonstrate to their employer that they have the potential to complete the programme.
-All Modern Apprentices must have a demonstrable need to acquire significant new knowledge and skills to fulfil their job role.
-The modern apprenticeship framework selected for the employee must be the most appropriate learning programme generally available to that individual, providing such knowledge and skills.
+All Technical and Professional Apprentices must have a demonstrable need to acquire significant new knowledge and skills to fulfil their job role.
+The Apprenticeship framework selected for the employee must be the most appropriate learning programme generally available to that individual, providing such knowledge and skills.

-What's in a Modern Apprenticeship?
+What's in a Technical and Professional Apprenticeship?

-In Scotland, there are more than 70 different Modern Apprenticeship Frameworks and they are all designed to deliver a training package around a minimum standard of competence defined by employers through SSCs.
-There are four different levels of Apprenticeship in Scotland: SCQF 5 (SVQ 2), SCQF 6/7 (SVQ 3), SCQF 8/9 (SVQ 4) and SCQF 10 (SVQ 5).
+In Scotland, there are more than 70 different Apprenticeship Frameworks and they are all designed to deliver a training package around a minimum standard of competence defined by employers through SSCs.
+There are four different levels of Apprenticeship in Scotland: Modern Apprenticeships at SCQF 5 (SVQ 2) and SCQF 6/7 (SVQ 3), Technical Apprenticeships at SCQF 8/9 (SVQ 4) and Professional Apprenticeships at SCQF 10 (SVQ 5).
 They all contain the same 3 basic criteria: